 - Provide assistance in interpreting terms and conditions as well as sponsor requirements

 - Offer consultations with faculty/staff seeking external funding, and to explain university requirements relative to receipt of such funding

 - Negotiate terms and conditions with sponsors while keeping faculty/staff informed as to the latest developments in such negotiations

 - Provide training to faculty/staff so that they are aware of the process for initiating contract negotiations with sponsors

-- Coordinate with the Office of the General Counsel, Sponsored Projects Services, the Office for Research and Discovery, the UA Foundation, Technology Transfer Arizona, Financial Services Office and other entities as needed in the negotiation of terms and conditions
+- Coordinate with the Office of the General Counsel, Sponsored Projects Services, Research, Discovery & Innovation, the UA Foundation, Technology Transfer Arizona, Financial Services Office and other entities as needed in the negotiation of terms and conditions

 Relationships to Other Offices